 Revolution: Charlie and Danny's biological mother died sometime after the blackout and their father dies in the pilot episode.
 Their stepmother Maggie lives, only to die in episode 4.
 However, their birth mother is revealed to be still alive, and in Monroe's custody in episode 2.
 She does get free in episode 10, but then she blatantly shows that she favours Danny over Charlie to an unhealthy degree.
 Sure, Danny's death in episode 11 didn't help matters, but slapping Charlie because she tried to call her out on her abandonment in episode 12, as well as leaving Charlie and fully intending to die sends the message that Charlie is better off without her in episode 13.

 Sabrina the Teenage Witch: The titular character is raised by her aunts.
 Her dad the warlock lives in the magical Other Realm, and only shows up a few times to visit.
 Her mom is a mortal, which means she and Sabrina can't see each other or Mom will turn into a ball of wax.
-Though Mom is allowed to come to Sabrina's wedding in the series finale.
+Mom is allowed to come to Sabrina's wedding in the series finale because Hilda allows the Witches Council to turn her into a candle

 The Sarah Jane Adventures: Maria's parents are divorced but Chrissie appears so often that this trope isn't in play for her.
 However both the other kids have it: Clyde's parents — who are divorced — are never seen (he lives with his mother apparently); Luke has no father, he's an artificially-grown human but he was adopted by Sarah Jane.
 Series 2 introduced Rani Chandra, the only kid of the group to have her parents still together.
 We get to meet Clyde's parents finally, too, and Clyde's feelings on his father running off are prominent when we do.